Bitcoin Scripting

 Overview

 In this assignment you will be writing a series of Bitcoin scripts to enact transfers.
 You will be using a Bitcoin test network to do so.
-While regular Bitcoin uses the abbreviation BTC, we will use the abbreviation ‘tBTC’ (for test-BTC) for the Bitcoin on our test network.
+While regular Bitcoin uses the abbreviation BTC, we will use the abbreviation ‘BCY’ for the Bitcoin on our test network; it is called BCY because it is a testnet from BlockCypher.com.

 There are four separate Bitcoin scripts that you will need to write.
 You will need to be familiar with the Bitcoin slide set, specifically the Bitcoin Script and Cross-Chain Transactions sections.
 You will also likely need to refer to the Bitcoin Script wiki page.